250908-NET/JasonZ-P1/README.md

 - [X] README that describes the application and its functionalities
 - [X] The application should be ASP.NET Core Minimal API application
 - [X] The application should build and run
-- [ ] The application should have unit tests and at least 20% coverage
+- [X] The application should have unit tests and at least 20% coverage
+    - Now with 51% line coverage and 37% branch coverage!
 - [X] The application should communicate via HTTP(s) (Must have POST, GET, DELETE)
 - [X] Have 1 or more DTOs
 - [X] ERD of your models and the relationships between them